-This system has all the greasing points collected in a centralised manifold.
+This system has all the greasing points of the column, 1st boom and 2nd boom collected in a centralised manifold.
+It does not include the stabiliser system, the slewing bearing and the boom extensions.

 Lines, Fittings, Manifolds, Injectors

 Unfold the crane and do an inspection for broken plastic piping or damaged connectors and fittings.